 Where to find accommodation during your stay in Tokyo ?
 District by district, here are the best places to stay in the Japanese capital!

-Finding a neighborhood to stay in Tokyo, the sprawling capital of Japan, will not be easy because all areas of the Japanese capital can each be of particular interest.
+Finding a neighbourhood to stay in Tokyo, the sprawling capital of Japan, will not be easy as each district of the Japanese capital boasts its own particular interest.

 The Japanese capital has 13.6 million inhabitants and its urban area has more than 42 million inhabitants, making it the largest city in the world.
-Its surface – 2188 km² – is almost three times bigger than the surface of New York City, and has 23 districts.
-In 2016, 24 million tourists visited Japan, a record number for the country.
-Finding accommodation in Tokyo for a foreign tourist – a gaijin in Japanese – will be expensive, the city is among the most expensive in the world.
+Extending over a surface area of 2188 km², the Japanese archipelago is almost three times bigger than the surface of New York City, and has 23 districts.
+In 2016, 24 million tourists visited Japan, a record for the country.
+Accommodation in Tokyo for a foreign tourist – a gaijin in Japanese – will be expensive: the city is among the most expensive places in the world.
 Here is a brief presentation of the districts of Tokyo.

 Asakusa and Ryogoku, the “popular” and traditional Tokyo

-Low houses, traditional “zen” gardens, cherry blossoms, giant pandas and temples characterize the district of Asakusa.
-Located to the north-east of the city, Asakusa and its adjacent neighborhoods – Ryogoku, Yanaka, Ueno – are often popular with tourists as there is a singular mix of modern districts adjoining areas of traditional culture.
-Very well served by public transport, these areas are easily accessible, effervescent during the day, but calm and relaxing in the evening, when temples and shops close their doors.
-Visit the famous Senso-ji Buddhist Temple, climb to the top of the Tokyo SkyTree and watch sumo wrestling in nearby Ryogoku.
+Temples, low houses, traditional “zen” gardens, cherry blossoms, and giant pandas are typical features of the district of Asakusa.
+Located to the north-east of the city, Asakusa and its adjacent neighbourhoods – Ryogoku, Yanaka, Ueno – are often popular with tourists as they offer a singular juxtaposition of modernity and traditional culture.
+Very well served by public transport, these areas are easily accessible, vibrant during the day, but calm and relaxing in the evening, when temples and shops close their doors.
+Visit the famous Senso-ji Buddhist Temple, climb to the top of the Tokyo SkyTree, and watch sumo wrestling in the nearby Ryogoku district.

-In Ueno and Yanaka, we stroll in the quiet streets of a peaceful neighborhood, walks interspersed with visits to temples or poetic breaks in the large floral park of Ueno.
-If you are looking for a cheap, traditional, authentic and rather quiet neighborhood, book accommodation in Asakusa, Yanaka or Ueno.
+Stroll in the quiet streets of Ueno and Yanaka, both peaceful neighborhood where you can enjoy long walks, visit temples, and take poetic breaks in the large floral park of Ueno.
+If you are looking for a cheap, traditional, authentic, and rather quiet neighbourhood, book accommodation in Asakusa, Yanaka, or Ueno.

 Akihabara, the geek’s paradise

-This district is an open-air anthill, night and day.
-A rousing atmosphere that never sleeps, paradise of mangas, video games and industries at the forefront of electronics making the jewel of the Japanese economy, which will appeal to geeks and tourists connected.
-You will find yourself in a parallel world, for example to stay in capsule hotels, ideal for tourists on a modest budget.
-Restaurants, cafes, pastries lit the bright, electronic avenues.
-The price for housing will be much lower than in other parts of Tokyo, but the atmosphere can be noisy, even oppressive.
+Akihabara is a hive bursting with activity, night and day.
+With its rousing atmosphere that never sleeps, a paradise of mangas, video games, and electronics at the forefront of the Japanese economy, this district will appeal to geeks and hyper-connected tourists alike.
+In this bustling parallel world, you even have the choice of staying in a capsule hotel, ideal for tourists on a limited budget.
+A myriad of restaurants, cafes, and pastry shops line the bright, electronic avenues.
+Accommodation rates will be much lower here than in other parts of Tokyo, but the atmosphere can be noisy, even oppressive.

 Marunouchi and Ginza, the luxurious Tokyo

-It is the economic and geographical heart of the capital.
-These two neightborwoods are home to the business district, the modern buildings, the Imperial Palace and many luxury shops.
-If you do not have a credit card limit for a refined shopping excursion, this place – one of the most expensive on the planet – should please you.
-The central station, not far, can be an argument of choice to stay in this district, however, the prices of the houses will be raised, especially on the side of Ginza: the chic district of Tokyo.
-The apartments, sometimes in height, offer a breathtaking view of the city.
-Who says better view, also says very salty invoice: the prestige, in Tokyo, is very expensive!
+Welcome to Marunouchi and Ginza the economic and geographical heart of the capital.
+These two neighbourhoods are home to the business district, an array of modern buildings, the Imperial Palace, and an eyeful of luxury shops.
+If your bank account doesn’t mind indulging in a refined shopping excursion in one of the most expensive on the planet, this place is bound to please you.
+Conveniently located not far from the central station, they are good areas to stay in Tokyo, although the accommodation rates are particularly high, especially in Ginza, the chic district of Tokyo.
+The apartments, especially those on high floors, offer a breathtaking view of the city.
+Whoever wants to enjoy a better view, must also be prepared to pay a steep bill: prestige, in Tokyo, is very expensive!

 Shinjuku, Harajuku and Shibuya, tourist and dynamic areas

-Shinjuku is now world famous for being the location of the movie Lost in Translation in 2001, including the Park Hyatt, where one night costs $ 500 … This is the business district where skyscrapers mix with unfortunate areas where a much less gilded youth is enchanted, especially towards the streets of Golden Gai and Kabukicho.
-More than 300,000 people live in this area where many international hotels open their doors: look no further where to stay in Tokyo if you want a lively and festive area, you are there.
-And in terms of housing, there is a wide range of prices.
+Shinjuku is now world famous for being the location of the movie Lost in Translation in 2001, including the Park Hyatt, where one night costs $500… This is the business district where skyscrapers are juxtaposed with infamous areas where a much less gilded youth likes to hang out, especially in the streets of Golden Gai and Kabukicho.
+More than 300,000 people live in this area where you’ll find a range of international hotels.
+A great place to stay in Tokyo if you’re looking for a lively and festive area to spend your evenings.
+Accommodation-wise, the area offers a wide range of prices.

-On the Shibuya and Harajuku side, this is the haunt of cosplay fans, who play the role of manga characters and movies by dressing up their costumes.
-In Shibuya, you will surely recognize Takeshita Dori Street and the famous postcard crossroads where thousands of workers, onlookers and tourists wander between illuminated shopping malls.
-Ultra tourist district requires, housing prices are rather expensive.
+The Shibuya and Harajuku neighbourhoods are the favourite haunt of cosplay fans, who represent and role-play specific manga and movies characters by wearing custom-made costumes.
+In Shibuya, you will surely recognise Takeshita Dori Street and the famous crossroad – on every postcard – where thousands of workers, onlookers, and tourists wander in between bright-lit shopping malls.
+In this ultra-touristic district, accommodation prices are quite expensive.

 Daikanyama, Ebisu and Nakameguro, peace and tranquility